To learn more, read the Zscaler Cloud Browser Isolation data sheet.

 “Reverse proxy server” is essentially a more formal term for a reverse proxy.
 (The same is true of “forward proxy server” for a forward proxy.)
 Today, we tend to drop “server” because it calls to mind hardware—like a physical box—whereas the technology often takes the form of an application or cloud service.

 Sitting in the flow of traffic, a reverse proxy integrates with an organization’s authentication service (e.g., single sign-on).
-Once services and apps are configured to transact with the reverse proxy, it can operate inline without an agent.
+Once IT configures services and apps to transact with the reverse proxy, the proxy can operate inline without an agent.
 This offers a straightforward user experience, with incoming traffic to managed cloud apps and the like redirected to the reverse proxy automatically.

 Let’s look at this process a bit more closely.